BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/the_easterlings.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
 - Durtuz

 **HEROIC ACTIONS**

-- Heroic Strike
+- [Heroic Strike]
-- Heroic Challenge
+- [Heroic Challenge]

 **OPTIONS**

-- Armoured Horse: 15 points
+- [Armoured Horse] - 15 points

 **SPECIAL RULES**

-- Blood and Glory
+- [Blood and Glory]
-- Unyielding Combat Stance
+- [Unyielding Combat Stance]
 - Phalanx
 - The Gleaming Horde

 - **The Lord of Blades** `ACTIVE`

-If an enemy model in combat with Amdur declares a Heroic Strike, he may do the same for free.
+If an enemy model in combat with Amdur declares a [Heroic Strike], he may do the same for free.
 If he has already declared a Heroic Action, he may change his choice, but not regain the point of Might.

 - **Herald of Victory** `PASSIVE`

-All Easterling models treat Amdur as a banner.
-If Amdur kills the enemy leader, the banner range is increased to 6"
+All Easterling models treat Amdur as a [banner][Banner].
+If Amdur kills the enemy leader, the [banner][Banner] range is increased to 6"

 - **Durtuz** `PASSIVE`

-Elven-made hand-and-a-half sword.
+[Elven-made] [hand-and-a-half][Hand-And-A-Half] [sword][Sword].

 </div>